sabbir-noyon/plugin-smart-dictionary-lookup/README.md

 - Alternative dictionary sources
 - Accessibility improvements
 - More UI themes
-- Mobile support

 ---

 ## 🧑‍💻 Development

 Want to contribute?
 PRs and feedback are welcome!
-This plugin follows WordPress coding standards and is ideal for beginner plugin developers.
+This plugin follows WordPress coding standards.

 ---